UPDATED: Sep 6, 2020

 An insurance company might tell a business owner that their business interruption insurance claim is not valid.
 This is because the business would still be closed due to a lockdown.

-Commercial Insurance Laws Are Key During 2020 Riots
+Commercial Insurance Laws Are Key During the 2020 Riots

 - Property insurance: Property insurance pays for losses and damages to real or personal property.
 An example of this is if a tree falls onto your building, damaging property.